InfuseAI/primehub-site/docs/getting_started/install_primehub_ce.md

 ## New to PrimeHub

+Initially, PrimeHub has a built-in *user* `phadmin`, a built-in *group* `phusers`, several *instance types*/*image* which are available to *Global* ready to use. `phadmin` can launch a notebook quickly by using these resources.

 Now PrimeHub CE is ready, see [Launch Notebook](../quickstart/launch-project) to launch your very first JupyterNotebook on PrimeHub.
-Also see [Getting Started](../getting-started-user) to have the fundamental knowledge of PrimeHub.
+Also see [User Guide](../quickstart/login-portal-user) to have the fundamental knowledge of PrimeHub.